rafa-rodriguess/Coursera_JHU_Data_Science_R_Programming_Assignment_03/README.md

 # Coursera JHU Data Science R Programming Assignment 03

-## 01 - Finding the b est hospital in a state
+## 01 - Finding the best hospital in a state
 Write a function called best that take two arguments: the 2-character abbreviated name of a state and an outcome name.
 The function reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospital that has the best (i.e. lowest) 30-day mortality for the specified outcome